 People fall behind on their mortgages every day.
-In our latest post, we can help you learn how to stop the bank from foreclosing on your the Central Valley house!
+In our latest post, we can help you learn how to stop the bank from foreclosing on your California house!

 Foreclosure can be a difficult and frustrating process.
 Not only will you lose your house, but you will also lose your pride.
 It can be difficult for anyone to handle.
 But what you need to know is that it happens to people all the time.
 You are not the first person going through it, and you certainly won’t be the last.
 The good news is, that if you are still in possession of your house, there are some things you can do to stop the banks.
 But first…